 Whilst most rates are published in the local currency, or are consistently in either US$ or Euro(€), there are a number of countries where the room rate is published in either US$ or € and the total 5-hour, 10-hour and residual rates are in the local currency.
 In these cases, the 24-hour rate will show both currencies.

-For some destinations, the table simply shows “ACTUALS + £4 PER DAY”.
+For periods prior to 6 April 2019, the appropriate table of rates has some destinations for which the table simply shows “ACTUALS + £4 PER DAY”.
 These are destinations for which no benchmark information is available.
 In such cases, employers may reimburse their employees’ actual accommodation and subsistence expenses, plus £4 per day to cover hotel-to-office travelling expenses.

-Employers cannot choose to use rates from destinations to which their employees have not travelled as a substitute for destinations for which no benchmark rate is available.
+Employers cannot choose to use rates from destinations to which their employees have not travelled as a substitute for destinations for which no overseas scale rate is available.
 The rates can only be used as published.

 What is not covered

-The benchmark rates are intended to represent the accommodation and subsistence expenses that employees incur during a period spent in a foreign country.
+The overseas scale rates are intended to represent the accommodation and subsistence expenses that employees incur during a period spent in a foreign country.
 That is why the “24-hour”, “over 10 hours” and “over 5 hours” periods are measured by reference to the times of arrival at and departure from the foreign country.
-The benchmark rates do not cover incidental, allowable expenses that employees may incur en-route - for example, the cost of a taxi to the airport in the UK, or necessary refreshments taken at the airport.
-Employers who wish to use the benchmark rates may reimburse those other expenses separately, in addition to paying the benchmark rates.
+The overseas scale rates do not cover incidental, allowable expenses that employees may incur en-route - for example, the cost of a taxi to the airport in the UK, or necessary refreshments taken at the airport.
+Employers who wish to use the overseas scale rates may reimburse those other expenses separately, in addition to paying the overseas scale rates.

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)